Making Fine Whiskey Without Adding Yeast

 This hand made way of fermenting was slower and less efficient – less attenuating in technical terms – than adding measured amounts of a fresh yeast of known properties.
 By the end of the 1800s, it is doubtful many distillers were sour-mashing in the old way, but one or two may have continued into the 1950s.
 The term “small tub distilling” may in some cases have pointed to the old method.

 Thus, sour mashing today, practiced by all Kentucky and the large Tennessee distillers, is different from what it meant in the 1800s.

 The old sour mash was said to produce a richly fruity whiskey, just as dunder is said to produce estery and complex heavy rums.
 Also, it required a different aging regimen, a couple of years longer to get optimum results.

 The new Last Barrels Canadian whisky from Wiser, which I discussed a couple of posts ago, is a sour mash whiskey, apparently a little sour milk was used to impart the lactic acid needed.
 This would be a modern sour mashing – and it is very good.

 I am not aware any modern distiller has made sour mash in the 19th century sense, any information to the contrary would be gratefully received.

 Note re images above: the first image is from this distiller’s yeast supplier’s site.
 The second, from this resort’s website.
-Both are believed available for educational and historical purposes.
+All intellectual property therein belongs solely to their lawful owners.
+Images are believed available for educational and historical purposes.
 All feedback welcome.